The Best Bug Repellents for Kids

 And, when the inevitable happens, Faulkner loves this nifty little tool for instantly relieving itchiness. "[My son] and I both inevitably get a bite or two, so I keep The Bug Bite Thing in my purse all summer.
 It's a game-changer.
 As soon as I see a bite, we suck it up and it's gone the next day."

-Dr. Balk recommends this homemade solution from the CDC to soothe bug bites: Mix one tablespoon of baking soda with just enough water to create a paste.
+If you want a homemade solution, Dr. Balk recommends this one from the CDC: Mix one tablespoon of baking soda with just enough water to create a paste.
 Apply the paste to the bug bite, wait 10 minutes, then rinse.
 Over-the-counter antihistamines or anti-itch creams and ice packs are also safe and effective to relieve itching.

 All-Natural Insect Repellents